milesgranger/gilknocker/README.md

 ### How will this impact my program?

 Short answer, it depends, but probably not much.
-As stated above, the more frequent the monitoring interval, the more likely GIL bound tasks will be affected.
+As stated above, the more frequent the monitoring interval, the more likely non-GIL bound programs will be affected, since there is more room for contention.
+In GIL heavy programs, the monitoring thread will spend most of its time simply waiting for a lock.
 This is demonstrated in the [benchmarks](./benchmarks) testing.

 Below is a summary of benchmarking two different functions, one which uses the GIL, and one which releases it.
 For `interval=None` this means no polling was used, effectively just running the function without `gilknocker`.
 Otherwise, the interval represents the value passed to `KnockKnock(interval_micros=interval)`